Trevortds/trevortds.github.io/_posts/blog/2016-05-23-what-does-it-feel-like-when-your-house-is-struck-by-lightning.md

 ## Original Question:

 ### What does it feel like if the house you are in is hit by lightning?
-Unless you are connected to the houses electrical system, you won’t die, that’s the good news.
+Unless you are connected to the house's electrical system, you won’t die, that’s the good news.

 If you are in a high occupancy building, a tall building, or an expensive building, it will have systems in place to divert electric flow in a safe direction, so you will feel nothing.
 Even better than not being dead!